xtralifecloud/unity-sdk/Docs/facebook.md

 # Troubleshooting {#toc4}

-When compiling for iOS, you may have to tweak some settings if the resulting project fails to compile with an error related to an `autorelease` call or something like `no known class method for selector 'publishInstall:withHandler:'`.
+When compiling for iOS, you may have to tweak some settings if the resulting project fails to compile with an error related to an `autorelease` call or something like `no known class method for selector 'publishInstall:withHandler:'` or `Error: ARC forbids explicit message send of 'autorelease'`.
 Open your project properties (select your project at the root of the project tree), go to the *Build Phases* tab, and under *Compile Sources*, double click on FbUnityInterface.mm and type in `-fno-objc-arc` to disable ARC for facebook.
 This step may not be required anymore at the time you are reading this though, so just try without it first.